How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 • First, run the system file checker command sfc /scannow

 • This will scan for and replace corrupted or missing system files.
-It helps repair issues that may be causing problems with Windows functionality or stability.
+It helps repair issues that may be affecting Windows functionality or stability.

 • Next, run the DISM RestoreHealth command DISM /Online /Cleanup-Image /RestoreHealth